 TFK offers five study programmes in translation and interpreting as well as conference interpreting for trainees with one B, and two or three C languages:

-- Postgraduate Programme in Specialised Translation (in combination of one foreign language and Hungarian; available languages: English, French, German, Italian, Russian and Spanish).
-It is a two-year part-time course (with evening classes) that has run continuously since it was established in 1990.
+1) Postgraduate Programme in Specialised Translation and Interpreting for Technical, Economic and Social Sciences (in combination with one foreign language and Hungarian; available languages: English, French, German, Italian, Russian and Spanish).
+It is a four-semester part-time course (with evening classes) which has run continuously since its establishment in 2016.

-- Postgraduate Programme in Conference Interpreting with Two Foreign Languages (in combination of two foreign languages and Hungarian, available in English, French, German, Italian, Russian and Spanish).
-It is a one-year full-time course with 18 hours per week.
-The course has run continuously since it was established in 2001.
+4) Postgraduate Programme in Conference Interpreting with Two Foreign Languages (in combination with two foreign languages and Hungarian, available in English, French, German, Italian, Russian and Spanish).
+It is a one-year full-time course of 18 hours per week.

 Trainee – Market Workshops